kanmantha/FokedRepo/EXPLANATIONS.md

 NOTE:

-1.Hi as i haven't got an opportunity to work on docker so i had implemented MongoDB as my backend because its open source.
+1. I haven't got an opportunity to work on docker so I had implemented MongoDB as my backend because its open source.
-2.Actually we can store in MongoDB as Json foramt.
-3.I have implemented MongoDB database, so pls download MongoDB.I already added Robo3T in the link.
-4.I had added new files for retreving MongoDB database data from MVC .net application as per the task.so pls chk it.
+2. Advantage of MangoDB, we can store the data as Json format 3.To execute the code, you need to download MangoDB.
+I added Robo3T in the link in the repo, where you can download MongoDB 4.I had added new files for retrieving MongoDB database data from MVC .net application as per the task. so pls check it.

 API's For Create,authenticate,add cities,remove Cities,retrieve cities